openjournals/whedon-api/README.md

 # Set the software archive DOI at the top of the issue e.g.
 @whedon set 10.0000/zenodo.00000 as archive

-# Open the review issue
-@whedon start review
+GENERAL EDITORIAL TASKS

 # Compile the paper
 @whedon generate pdf

-🚧 🚧 🚧 Experimental Whedon features 🚧 🚧 🚧

-# Compile the paper from a custom git branch
+# Compile the paper from alternative branch
 @whedon generate pdf from branch custom-branch-name

+# Ask Whedon to check the references for missing DOIs
+@whedon check references

+EDITOR-ONLY TASKS

+# Remind an author or reviewer to return to a review after a
+# certain period of time (supported units days and weeks)
+@whedon remind @reviewer in 2 weeks

 # Ask Whedon to accept the paper and deposit with Crossref
 @whedon accept